underneathall/pinferencia/docs/index.re.md

 **Pinferencia** features include:

 - [x] **Fast to code, fast to go alive**.
-Minimal codes needed, minimal transformations needed.
+Minimal codes to write, minimum codes modifications needed.
 Just based on what you have.
 - [x] **100% Test Coverage**: Both statement and branch coverages, no kidding.
 - [x] **Easy to use, easy to understand**.
 - [x] **Automatic API documentation page**.
 All API explained in details with online try-out feature.
 Thanks to [FastAPI](https://fastapi.tiangolo.com) and [Starlette](https://www.starlette.io).